 Farm 215 is one of the pioneers in sustainable hospitality in South Africa.
 The new guesthouse infrastructure has been designed to be compatible with the surrounding nature and to serve the primary purpose of farm 215: the conservation of a unique piece of the Cape Floral Kingdom on the basis of a small-scale sustainable operation.
 Guesthouse operations are done in accordance with strict “green” guidelines.
-Farm 215 is certified by Fair Trade in Tourism South Africa and under Stewardship of Cape Nature.
-The FFTSA certification label is an independent endorsement of fair and responsible tourism practice in South Africa.
+Farm 215 is under Stewardship of Cape Nature and the reserve is a Protected Area.

 Notes by architect Frederik Groos

 “Nature-conscious hospitality calls for an architecture that balances the expectations of demanding travelers with a universal (and acute) need for balancing our needs with renewable resources.
 Developing farm 215 as a retreat for sophisticated (or simply curious) travelers in a still largely unspoilt environment in this remote fold of the Overberg was a challenge.
 It was essential to find the right scale and relation to the landscape and to get the right feel for the building language of the Overberg.
 With the abundance of sun, wind and a lot of tasty fresh water, sustainable architecture should not be a problem in theory.
 In reality though, it is an incredibly hard job to depart from the traditional pre-set solutions and still meet the expectations of the conscious, yet demanding traveler.
 Ultimately it is the human factor that is the most important.
 The architecture and landscape design aspires to harmonize with nature, but it is the use of it that does the job.”